numerica-ideas/community/docker/dockerize-springboot-mysql/README.md

 [FEATURED_IMAGE]

 ## What is Docker?
 **Docker** is an open-source platform that simplifies application deployment by packaging applications and their dependencies into containers.
-Containers provide a lightweight, isolated environment that can run consistently across different environments which greatly improve the development and deployment experiences.
+Containers provide a lightweight, isolated environment that can run consistently across different environments which greatly improves the development and deployment experiences.

 ## Why Dockerize a Spring Boot Application with MySQL?
 Dockerizing a Spring Boot application with MySQL offers several advantages: